spinnaker/spinnaker/docs/commands.md

  * `disable`: Set the aws provider as disabled
  * `edit`: Set provider-wide properties for the AWS provider
  * `enable`: Set the aws provider as enabled
+ * `features`: Manage and view Spinnaker configuration for the aws features configuration.

 ---
 ## hal config provider aws account